Web Analytics Made Easy -

 Rawls’ intergenerational justice

 Let us assume that the non-existence of humanity is morally preferable.
-Why should the actual generation get the task to annihilate the immense will to survive built up by all previous generations?
-The task to eliminate all future risks cannot be burdened to a single generation.
+Why should the actual generation get the task of annihilating the immense will to survive built up by all previous generations?
+The task of eliminating all future risks cannot be burdened to a single generation.
 Even if we adopt the moral demand for risk-reduction, the task of the actual generation is to reduce risk and not to completely eliminate risk.

 Example: Consider the family like a pocket size population.
 In this case a population policy for reducing risk could be the following: